inverted-ai/invertedai/README.md

 > _response_ is a dictionary of _states_, and _agent-attribute_  (_recurrent-states_ is also returned for compatibility with **drive**)\
 > _response["states"]_ is a list of agent states, by default the first on the list is always the ego vehicle.

-## Drive
+## DRIVE
-**drive** is Inverted AI's cutting-edge realistic driving model trained on millions of miles of traffic data.
+**DRIVE** is Inverted AI's cutting-edge realistic driving model trained on millions of miles of traffic data.
-This model can drive all the agents with only the current state of the environment, i.e., one step observations (which could be obtained from **initialize**) or with multiple past observations.
+This model can drive all the agents with only the current state of the environment, i.e., one step observations (which could be obtained from **INITIALIZE**) or with multiple past observations.
 ```python
 response = iai.drive(
     location="CARLA:Town03:Roundabout",